-- Repair or replace deteriorated material with new material that duplicates the old as nearly as possible. - Repair or replace deteriorated material with new material that duplicates the old as nearly as possible. - Align common elements, such as windows, doors, canopies, etc. - Provide proper site and roof drainage to prevent water splashing against or draining toward the building.
+- Repair or replace deteriorated material with new material that duplicates the old as nearly as possible.
+If the original detail cannot be maintained or replaced in its original form, it should be modified without disturbing the character of the structure. - Align common elements, such as windows, doors, canopies, etc. - Provide proper site and roof drainage to prevent water splashing against or draining toward the building.